Parliament and Crown

 Opening and dissolving Parliament

 The Crown opens Parliament through the State Opening (marking the beginning of the Parliamentary year).
-The Crown only dissolves Parliament before a general election under conditions laid out in the Fixed Term Parliament Act 2011 (dissolution).
+The Crown also dissolves Parliament before a general election.

 The Crown informs Parliament of the government's policy ideas and plans for new legislation in a speech delivered from the throne in the House of Lords.
 Although the Queen makes the speech the government draws up the content.